icerpc/hello/README.md

 - `SERVER_CERT` - Path to the server certificate.
 Default: `/certs/server.p12`
 - `USE_TLS_WITH_TCP` - Configure the usage of TLS with the TCP transport.
 Default: `true`

-The QUIC transport requires TLS and is always enabled.
+The QUIC transport requires TLS, which is always enabled.